gangwug/MetaCycle/README.md

 Currently, there is a workshop folder introducting how to use meta2d step by step (https://github.com/gangwug/SRBR_SMTSAworkshop).
 The shinny app of meta2d is on Github (https://github.com/gangwug/MetaCycleApp).
 We also encourge users to post experience of using MetaCycle in their native language.
 For example, Jiaxuan shared her experience in Chinese (https://abego.cn/2019/05/31/the-rule-of-gene-expression-in-the-day-and-nigth/).

-## The above issues will be fixed in the next version of MetaCycle.